shopping cart 0

 • You wake feeling stuffy, similar to that of seasonal allergies

 Choosing the right mattress can seem daunting.
 Because of that, we provide each customer a 120-night risk-free trial period when purchasing a new mattress.
-In doing so, you can try the mattress, risk-free, or return it at no cost to you, if it is not the perfect fit.
+In doing so, you can try the mattress, risk-free, or return it for a full refund, if it is not the perfect fit.
 Should you choose to keep the mattress, it is backed by our 20-year warranty, made in the United States, and backed by exceptional certificates of purity.

 Takeaway